INRIM/bitis/doc/intro.rst

 times: for each second, the time of the pulse front edge and the time of the trailing edge.

+This the documentation for version |version|.

+Since version 0.9.0, the `BTS format <./btsformat.html>`_ :red:`has changed`.
+The start and the end times of the signal are no more in the signal changes times sequence.
+Now, they are attributes of the signal object (Signal.start, Signal.end).`

 At present, no effort is made for speed optimization and the employed algorithms are essentially procedural.
 The only goal is "make it work in some way" and understand what can be a decent set of objects/methods/functions.

 BITIS is released under the GNU General Public License.

-At present, version 0.8.0, BITIS is in alpha status.
+At present, version |version|, BITIS is in alpha status.
 Any debugging aid is welcome.

 For any question, suggestion, contribution contact the author Fabrizio Pollastri <f.pollastri_a_t_inrim.it>.